clemson-cal/vapor/README.md

 bin/array_demo_dbg # runs a single-core CPU debug version of the array demo program
 ```

-The following will build and run the array demo, this time enablged for GPU
+If you are on a system with a CUDA-enabled GPU, the following will build and
-execution.
+run the array demo, this time enabled for GPU execution.

 ```bash
 ./configure --enable-cuda